mui/material-ui/docs/data/material/migration/migration-v4/migration-v4.md

 Chief among these improvements is the new styling engine, which offers significant advancements in performance when it comes to dynamic styles, as well as a more enjoyable developer experience.

-Additionally, v5 is the only version that supports React 18, so you will need to migrate to take advantage of the latest React features.
+Additionally, v5 is the only version that fully supports React 18, so you will need to migrate to take advantage of the latest React features.

-To learn more, check out [the blog post about the release of Material UI v5](/blog/mui-core-v5/).
+To learn more, check out [the blog post about the release of Material UI v5](https://mui.com/blog/mui-core-v5/).

 :::info
 💡 Create small commits as you go to ensure a smooth migration.